CrystalTechSAS/jcrystal_documentation/clients/getting_started/angular.md

      After a while, you should see an alert popping up with the message "Hello World to Angular from jCrystal!".

-Hurray! :Tada: You have created a web service on your backend and have used it on your frontend!
+Hurray! :tada: You have created a web service on your backend and have used it on your frontend!

 To do this, you didn't have to worry about:

 - Parsing the answer from the server.
-- Doing http calls on your front end for each web service that you create on your backend.
+- Doing http calls on your front end for the web service that you created on your backend.

+With jCrystal you will never have to worry about this things. :wink:

 Also, from now on, if you want to create a service that it's used by your Angular application you just have to: